ElectNext/ENstyle/RUBY.md

 # Ruby Style Guide

 These are standards and conventions we use for Ruby code at [ElectNext](https://electnext.com).
-We've based it off of the awesome AirBnB Styleguide, which was based on the excellent [Github Ruby Styleguide][github-ruby], which in turn was inspired by [Bozhidar Batsov's guide][bbatsov-ruby].
+We've based it off of the awesome [AirBnB Styleguide][airbnb-ruby], which was based on the excellent [Github Ruby Styleguide][github-ruby], which in turn was inspired by [Bozhidar Batsov's guide][bbatsov-ruby].

 Be like Bruce Lee and take what is useful.